Kitware/itk-vtk-viewer/doc/content/docs/imjoy.md

 ### getLabelImageLabelNames(name)

 Set/get the string names for the integer label values.
+A Map of label integer to string values.

+### setLabelImageWeights(weights, name)

+### getLabelImageWeights(name)

-A Map of integer to string values.
+Set/get the rendering weights assigned to labels.
+A Map of label integer to float, 0.0 to 1.0, weight. string values.